MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 Then deploy it with `kubectl apply -k ./overlays/myoverlay`.

-You can also use Helm to deploy a simple otoroshi cluster
+You can also use Helm to deploy a simple otoroshi cluster on your kubernetes cluster

 ```sh
 helm repo add otoroshi https://maif.github.io/otoroshi/helm